algosup/2023-2024-project-3-virtual-processor-team-3/Documents/TechnicalSpecifications.md

 ## 6.2 Parser[^6]

 To translate from Assembly language to machine code[^7] and compile the resulting machine code we need to be able to identify what is contained in a string[^8].
-To achieve this we can create three different parsers.
-This is a flowhchart of the parser used for our project.
+To achieve this we can create two different parsers.

+This is a flowhchart of the two parsers used for our project:

 <img src="./Img/ParserFC.png" height="900px">